Satyam Shivam Sundaram: Controversy

-The film's exhibition was challenged by a man named Laxman from Himachal Pradesh.
-A prosecution u/s 292 of the Indian Penal Code was lodged against Raj Kapoor for promoting 'Obscenity' through the Film.
-The local Magistrate Court took cognisance and summons/notice was issued to Mr. Raj Kapoor.
-The notice was challenged by Mr. Kapoor before the High Court but the High Court did not interfere.
-Kapoor then approached the Hon'ble Supreme Court.
-Justice found merit in the contention of the Filmmaker and quashed the prosecution at the threshold.
-Once a certificate u/s 5.
-A of the Film Certification Act was granted, the Filmmaker would be covered by the protection u/s 79 of the Indian Penal Code which states, "Nothing is an offence which is done by any person who is justified by law, or who because of a mistake of fact and not because of a mistake of law in good faith, believes himself to be justified by law, in doing it."
+The film's exhibition, which contains nudity, was challenged at the time of its release by a man named Laxman from Himachal Pradesh on obscenity grounds and for also for juxtaposing a religious title with such content.
+A prosecution under section 292 of the Indian Penal Code was lodged against director Raj Kapoor for promoting "obscenity" through the film.
+The local magistrate court took cognisance and summons/notice was issued to Kapoor.
+The notice was challenged by Kapoor before the Himachal Pradesh High Court but the High Court did not interfere, Kapoor then approached the Supreme Court which found merit in Kapoor's contention and quashed the prosecution at the threshold.
+It noted that once a certificate under section 5(a) of the Cinematograph Act has been granted, the filmmaker is covered by protection under section 79 of the Indian Penal Code which states, "Nothing is an offence which is done by any person who is justified by law, or who because of a mistake of fact and not because of a mistake of law in good faith, believes himself to be justified by law, in doing it."
 Justice Iyer in the concluding paragraph has made following observation highlighting the responsibility of the Censor Board, "And the Board, alive to its public duty, shall not play to the gallery; nor shall it restrain aesthetic expression and progressive art through obsolete norms and grandma inhibition when the world is wheeling forward to glimpse the beauty of creation in its myriad manifestations and liberal horizons, A happy balance is to maintained."